 Everyone loves a nurse.
 Even more so, one in uniform.
 Imagine if you had twenty-eight to choose from!!

 Once I got my eye on Marion, I didn't take it off her.

 I followed that girl everywhere.
 In those days, they called it 'courting.'
 Nowadays, it's called 'stalking.'

 Just to make sure I didn't over-step my bounds, she brought her mother on Camp.

-And then the season all-to-soon came to an
+season all-to-soon came to an

 But I wasn't sad.
 I'd had a great season, and was going home with the biggest and best souvenir I could wish for - my lovely wife Marion.